Severance Package

 Once you have been terminated, if you opt to continue your health insurance under COBRA you are responsible for paying the full insurance premium (employer and employee portion).

-As part of your severance package, employers sometimes include an amount to cover reimbursement of the employer’s premium for some period of time.
+As part of your severance agreement, employers sometimes include an amount to cover reimbursement of the employer’s premium for some period of time.
 The reimbursement is generally in addition to the lump sum and is only available if you exercise your right to COBRA.

 Many employees decide not to exercise COBRA.
 Sometimes a spouse has a better health insurance plan or the COBRA premiums are too expensive.
 Some employees try to “cash-out” the reimbursement and roll it into the lump sum.

-What is in a typical Severance Package?
+What is in a typical Severance Agreement?

 Severance – Section 4 – What is In a Typical Severance Package